What is a Mystery Shopper Checklist?

 A mystery shopper checklist is a tool used by secret shoppers to assess and record customer experience feedback.
 Used by organizations and companies for internal checks or competitive market research purposes, mystery shopper checklists help evaluate the performance of retail establishments, restaurants, hotels, and many other businesses.

-Also called mystery shopper forms, mystery shopper checklists typically cover multiple areas of an establishment such as customer service, cleanliness, product quality, overall layout, and compliance with safety regulations, service guidelines, and business procedures.
+Also called mystery shopper forms, mystery shopper checklists typically cover multiple areas of an establishment such as customer service, cleanliness, product quality, service quality, overall layout, and compliance with safety regulations, service guidelines, and business procedures.

 A mystery shopper, also known as a secret shopper, ghost shopper, or anonymous shopper, is usually an agency-employed individual hired by companies to go to actual business premises and provide insight into a typical customer experience.
 Generally, mystery shoppers “secretly” visit commercial establishments, observe operations, complete specific transactions, interact with staff, and submit reports to employers.